 Crown Fountain in Millennium Park consists of two 50-foot glass block towers at each end of a shallow reflecting pool.
 Designed by Spanish artist Jaume Plensa, the towers project video images from a broad social spectrum of Chicago citizens, a reference to the traditional use of gargoyles in fountains, where faces of mythological beings were sculpted with open mouths to allow water, a symbol of life, to flow out.

-The fountain’s water features operate during the year between mid-spring and mid-fall, while the images remain on view year-round.
+Haute Tip: The fountain’s water features operate during the year between mid-spring and mid-fall, while the images remain on view year-round.
+Plan your trip to Chicago during this time of the year and you’ll never miss out!

 100 W. Randolph St. | The Loop